In-depth reviews

 Punchy acceleration and quick steering enhance the Megane driving experience

-Renault’s boss said the Megane felt like an electric hot hatch when he drove it.
+Renault’s boss apparently remarked that the Megane felt like an electric hot hatch when he drove it.
 While we wouldn’t go quite that far, the new Megane is thoroughly decent to drive.
-The late-stage pre-production model we drove was very quick off the line and offered rapid acceleration at any speed.
-The electric motor produces 217bhp and offers a 0-62mph time of under 7.5 seconds - and it feels quicker than that.
-We found we preferred its Normal driving mode, with Sport making the accelerator rather sensitive for smooth driving.
+We found it to be very quick off the line, offering rapid acceleration right up to the national speed limit.
+The electric motor produces 217bhp and offers a 0-62mph time of under 7.5 seconds –- and it feels quicker than that.
+Unlike many other modern cars which hide driving modes through submenus in the infotainment system, we like the Megane E-Tech’s driving mode selector mounted on the steering wheel, making it easier to switch on the fly.
+However, we prefer its Normal driving mode, as Sport makes the accelerator a little too sensitive for smooth driving.

 Because the Megane E-Tech is quite light for an electric car and because most of the weight is low within the car, there’s almost no body roll whatsoever.
-Its steering is pleasingly quick, if short of feel, and the rear suspension keeps the ride comfortable.
-Flicking between Eco, Comfort, Sport and Individual driving modes changes how the car feels, and you can choose what level of brake regeneration you want, but you can’t drive it just with one pedal as you can in a Nissan Leaf.
+Its steering is pleasingly quick, if short of feel, and the suspension keeps the ride comfortable.
+Flicking between Eco, Comfort, Sport and Individual driving modes changes how the car feels, and you can choose what level of brake regeneration you want, but you can’t drive it just with one pedal as you can in a Nissan Leaf – it slows quite sharply, but will still creep forwards instead of coming to a halt.

 Refinement is a real strong point, with road and wind noise mostly kept out of the cabin, along with any rattles from the suspension.
 The only annoyance is the fidgety low-speed ride, which doesn’t settle on rough surfaces.
-Larger bumps aren’t much of an issue, however; the suspension deals with these well.
+Larger bumps aren’t so much of an issue, however – the suspension deals with these well.
+We drove the Techno model with 20-inch alloys, but we suspect the smaller 18-inch wheels on Equilibre models will make the Megane E-Tech better suited to Britain’s ageing roads.

 Interior & comfort